 If you do not wish to provide any information to Microsoft, you can use the below steps to Disable Telemetry and Data Collection.

 Note: We recommend that you do not modify any registry entries because it is related to Windows or critical system files.
 If you have an incorrectly modified registry, it may cause unforeseen problems.
 If you decide to go forward with that, take a backup of your registry.
 Open Registry Editor and click on File>Export.
 Save the file to a location easy to find later on your computer.
-To restore your registry, go to File>Export and click on the same file.
+To restore your registry, go to File>Import and click on the same file.

 Therefore, please be very careful while using the Registry Editor.
 You can follow the steps below: